Charitable Remainder Trust

 - They are ready to make an irrevocable decision and want to make it carefully, with biblical counsel.

-If those describe where your family is, a charitable remainder trust is worth a closer look.
+If those describe where your family is, a charitable remainder trust is worth a conversation with a specialist from our team.

 Transfer property or undivided interest in a portion of the property to the trust.